Rye Urban Design Guidelines

 Mornington Peninsula Shire is reviewing existing conditions of the Rye commercial centre and has developed draft Urban Design Guidelines to provide clear design guidance for future development of private land within the Rye commercial core.

-The draft Guidelines will not only protect the low scale coastal character of Rye but will also result in stronger building design controls for the township’s commercial centre, such as heights, setbacks, materials and other design details.
+The guidelines will protect the low scale coastal character of Rye and result in stronger building design controls for the township’s commercial centre, such as heights, setbacks, materials and other design details.